Side Hustles

 Sweatcoin App

-Sweatcoin is one of the most unique apps on the list because it pays you in Bitcoin and relies completely on tracked steps.
-Unlike some other apps, there are no bets or challenges, surveys, or points for tracking other fitness-related activities.
+Sweatcoin stands apart by paying users in Bitcoin based purely on tracked steps.
+Unlike other apps, there are no betting requirements, challenges, surveys, or points for additional fitness activities.

 Charity Miles